 Many opt for term life to replace the income of a breadwinner in case they are no longer around.
 This type of coverage provides financial resources that family members can use to cover costs over an extended period, allowing them to maintain their quality of life even without the primary earner’s salary.

-Furthermore, term-life policies are generally less expensive than whole life policies, making them a more affordable option for many people.
+Furthermore, term-life policies are generally less expensive than whole life insurance policies, making them a more affordable option for many people.
 Additionally, there are typically no restrictions on how the money can be used if it is needed.

 In addition to providing financial protection for families in the event of death or disability, term life also provides peace of mind.
 Knowing that your family is financially covered in an emergency can give you a sense of security and comfort.